Ximaz/intel_x8086_clock/README.md

 # Intel x8086 (NASM) DosBox Clock Reader

-The program held in `program.asm` display the time of the DosBox's clock with the following format : `HH:MM:SS`.
+The program held in `program.asm` displays the time of the DosBox's clock with the following format : `HH:MM:SS`.

 # Usage